UIHB is a four-year+ program founded on the provision of key wrap-around supports such as:

 Phase 1: Skills Training & Academic Upgrading

-This includes life skills, computer skills, financial literacy and an academic upgrading program to prepare for college.
+This includes life skills, computer skills, financial literacy, and an academic upgrading program to prepare for college.

 Phase 2: Formal Education

-Phase 3: Professional Internships
+Phase 3: Employment Preparation

 Phase 4: Employment Opportunities

-Assistance with securing employment and support in transitioning out of the program into employment
+Assistance with securing employment and support in transitioning out of the program into employment.

 Who can apply?

-Our primary applicants will be single urban Indigenous mothers with at least one child living at home.
+Our primary applicants will be single urban Indigenous mothers with at least one child under 17 living at home.
 They must be unemployed or underemployed and are motivated to make changes in their lives through postsecondary education and employment.

-The UIHB program encourages applications from those who are motivated, self-determined and have academic readiness.
+The UIHB program encourages applications from those who are motivated, self-determined, and have academic readiness.
 This is to ensure that participants are prepared for the demands of the program, especially the commitment of going to college to complete a 2-year college diploma.